firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/array-count.md

 ---

 # ARRAY\_COUNT
-Counts the number of elements in a boolean array for which `function(array[i])` evaluates to TRUE, if a function is provided.
+Counts the number of elements in the specified array for which `function(array[i])` evaluates to TRUE, if a function is provided.
 If `<function>` is not provided, counts the number of elements in the array that evaluate to TRUE.
 To count the elements in an array without any conditions, use the [LENGTH](./length.md) function instead.